Nihilantropy/Inception/README.md

 ---

-# A Word from the Abyss 🌌
+# A Word from the container abyss 🌌

 In our relentless pursuit of knowledge, we ventured into realms where few mortals dare tread.
 The Inception project, a name that barely contains the eldritch truths we encountered, forced us to peer beyond the veil of conventional computing.